learn-co-students/SENG-LIVE-040422-Activity/01-JavaScript-DataTypes-and-Variables/Readme.md

  Bonus

 5. Add an `else` block to your conditional statement.
-In the else assign book a different value and console.log the book.
+In the else, assign book a different value and console.log the book.

 Test this out by manually changing the books original value so it executes the else block.